Skip to main content

 • bin/kafka-topics.sh for topic management

-• bin/kafka-acls.sh for management of ACLs of Kafka users
+• bin/kafka-acls.sh for management of ACLs of Apache Kafka users

 These scripts can be found in the /opt/kafka/bin folder of the workload container.

-IMPORTANT Before running bash scripts, make sure that some listeners have been correctly opened by creating appropriate integrations.
+Before running bash scripts, make sure that some listeners have been correctly opened by creating appropriate integrations.
 Please refer to this table for more information about how listeners are opened based on integrations.
-To simply open a SASL/SCRAM listener, just integrate a client application using the data-integrator, as described here.
+To simply open a SASL/SCRAM listener, just integrate a client application using the data integrator, as described in the How to manage app guide.

 To run most of the scripts, you need to provide:

-1. the Kafka service endpoints, generally referred to as bootstrap servers
+1. the Apache Kafka service endpoints, generally referred to as bootstrap servers

 2. authentication information